PROLOGUE: Freshman Orientation

 The guy shrugs, unrepentant about our penalty.
 "Let me see your picture for number 27."

-The girls pull up a few minutes later to the same fate.
-Bree looks over at me and says, "That sucks."
+The girls rush in a few minutes later to the same fate.
+Bree pulls no punches.
+"That sucks."

 "I know, right?
 All that work for nothing!"

-I look at my roommate, who's not paying a bit of attention to our score, or anything else for that matter.
+I look at my roommate, who's not paying a bit of attention to our score.
 His laser sharp focus is pointed in one direction, Alice.
-And not taking his eyes off her for a second, he smiles and answers my complaint, "Oh, I wouldn't say it was for nothing."
+Not taking his eyes off her for a second, Jas answers my complaint.
+"Oh, I wouldn't say it was for nothing."

-For about the tenth time, Rose senses that I've stopped and she halts and turns back.
+For about the tenth time, Rose halts and turns back.
 "I'm sorry, Bella."

 I'm sorry I'm such a pathetic loser that I'm making you stop for me every three minutes.